USS Panay incident: Attack

 On the morning of the 12th, Japanese air forces stationed near Nanjing received information that fleeing Chinese forces were in the area in ten large steamers and a large number of junks and that they were between 12 and 25 miles upstream from Nanjing.
-Japanese naval aircraft led by Lieutenant Okumiya Masatake and Lieutenant Shigeharu Murata (who would lead torpedo bombers at Pearl Harbor four years later) departed from Changzhou.
+Japanese naval aircraft led by Lieutenant Okumiya Masatake and Lieutenant Shigeharu Murata (who would lead torpedo bombers at the Attack on Pearl Harbor four years later) departed from Changzhou.

 While anchored some 28 miles upstream from Nanjing, Panay and her three consorts, came under attack by the Japanese formations.
 The Panay was clearly marked and identified with two large American flags painted on its canvas awnings.